drdanmorris/pangea-gamma-phonegap/README.md

 ####Launch the Development Web Server
 For convenience a Node.JS-based web server is included with the POC.
-Navigate to *\\ROOT\pangea-gamma-phonegap-master\pangea-gamma* and run the **launch web server** batch file.
+Navigate to *\\\\root\pangea-gamma-phonegap-master\pangea-gamma* and run the **launch web server** batch file.
 All going well the following output will appear:

 ```
 Http Server running at http://localhost:8000/